JustinFincher/Portfolio/works/cetacea/readme.md

 ![](screenshot2.png)

 # Releases
 > Cetacea was abandoned due to technical difficulties mainly.
-Also I didn't have not enough time to pull it off as later I went to Baidu for an internship.
+Also, I didn't have enough time to pull it off as later I went to Baidu for an internship.